TomHodson/command_line_slides/slides.md

 /cm/shared/applications/
 /home/tjones/notes.txt
 ```
-- A way to specifiy a file or folder with a text string
+- A way to specify a file or folder with a text string
 - We use them to tell commands where to look for files and folders
 - Note the similarity to URLs